mrcs7/graph-service-api/readme.md

 -Gaph nodes of persons and edges (Person Follow another).
 -Crud Operations in persons.
--r and Unfollow Endpoints (Make Edge and Remove Edge).
+-Follow and Unfollow Endpoints (Make Edge and Remove Edge).
 -Validations in Requests.
 -All Apis Accept Json Body.
 -Apis collection is here